Forfar: Governance

 Forfar is a parish, town and former royal burgh.
 The meeting place of the burgh was the Forfar Town and County Hall.
 It is the county town of Angus, which was officially known as Forfarshire from the 18th century until 1928.
 The town is represented within Angus Council by the Forfar & District ward, from which four councillors are elected.
 The members elected from this ward are, as of 2021; Lynne Devine (Scottish National Party), Braden Davy (Scottish Conservative and Unionist), Colin Brown (Independent) and Ian McLaren (Independent).

 Transport

 Road

-The town is located just off the main A90 Dundee to Aberdeen road which since 1987 has bypassed the town, but once passed through it.
+The town is located just off the main A90 Dundee to Aberdeen road; having once passed through the town centre, the bypass was completed in 1987.

-Rail
+Railway

+The nearest stations to Forfar are Dundee, Carnoustie and Arbroath, which are all around 14 mi away.
+Connections to the rest of Scotland are available on the Edinburgh–Dundee line; the Glasgow–Dundee line, via Perth; and the Dundee to Aberdeen line.